Oral Health Center

 Discuss any sore throat with fever or other symptoms with your doctor by phone or with an office visit to see if you have a peritonsillar abscess.

-If you have a sore throat and trouble swallowing, trouble breathing, difficulty speaking, drooling, or any other signs of potential airway obstruction, you should seek emergency transportation to a hospital's emergency department.
+If you have a sore throat and trouble swallowing, trouble breathing, difficulty speaking, drooling, or any other signs of potential airway obstruction, you should go to the nearest emergency room.

-• Lab tests and x-rays are not used often.
-Sometimes an x-ray or an ultrasound will be performed, typically to make sure other upper airway illnesses are not present.
+Lab tests and X-rays are not used often.
+Sometimes an X-ray, CT scan, or an ultrasound will be performed, typically to make sure other upper airway illnesses are not present.
 These conditions may include the following:

 • Epiglottitis, an inflammation of the epiglottis (the flap of tissue that prevents food from entering the windpipe)

-• Retropharyngeal abscess, a pocket of pus that forms beneath the soft tissue in the back of the throat (like a peritonsillar abscess but in a different location)
+• Retropharyngeal abscess, a pocket of pus that forms behind the soft tissue in the back of the throat (like a peritonsillar abscess but in a different location)

 • Peritonsillar cellulitis, an infection of the soft tissue itself (a peritonsillar abscess forms beneath the surface of the tissue)